-We think you are the most important person in deciding what matters in your health care.
-Health care professionals should work with you as an equal partner.
-They will seek to understand you and your carers and to give you a say in your care.
-They will bring together services to achieve the outcomes which are important to you.
+Health care professionals should work with you as an equal partner, they should seek to understand you and your carers and to give you a say in your care.
+They should bring together services to achieve the outcomes which are important to you.
 Person centred care planning puts patients and their families at the heart of all decisions regarding their long term health.

 Agreeing a care plan with your practice nurse means being able to talk about:

 - How your health problems affect your life

 - What more you can do for yourself with the right support